New Zealand's 'Shaky Isles' still on tourist map, just not quake-hit areas

 Australian travel firms Flight Centre and Contiki both said they had seen no immediate impact on bookings to New Zealand, with most people content to travel as planned and bypass affected areas.

-"A relatively large number of passengers travelling to New Zealand (from Australia) are visiting friends and relatives," said Haydn Long, a spokesman for Flight Centre Travel Group in Brisbane.
+"A relatively large number of passengers traveling to New Zealand (from Australia) are visiting friends and relatives," said Haydn Long, a spokesman for Flight Centre Travel Group in Brisbane.

 "These people will generally travel as planned.
 This particular sector may, in fact, grow as people will sometimes want to go home to see their families and lend a hand."